 For required documents for child application, click here.

-For required documents for aged parent application, click here.
+For the required documents for the aged parent application, click here.

 All applications for Singapore citizenship must be submitted online via the e-Service from ICA with the use of SingPass.
 In general, the process comprises the following stages:

 - Prepare all the required documents before starting the online application;